-Although there is a huge gap between private sector and public interest salaries, public interest jobs offer a number of key advantages over private practice.
+Although there is a huge gap between the private sector and public interest salaries, public interest jobs offer a number of key advantages over private practice.
 Below are six advantages of public service work.

 Furthering the Public Good